What is Sustainability?

 The History of Emory's Sustainability Initiatives

-Emory's Office of Sustainability Initiatives was founded in September, 2006.
+Emory's Office of Sustainability Initiatives was founded in September of 2006.
 Sustainability-related work at Emory began around 1990 with six efforts:

 - Recycling white paper,